 SPKR Toggle the internal speaker on and off.
 This button does not affect the audio outputs.

-The ABORT/EMGCY button serves as an ABORT button in the setup mode, and an EMGCY button in the operation mode.
+The ABORT/EMGCY button serves as an ABORT button in the setup mode, and the emergency trigger in the operation mode.

-As an ABORT button, it exits the setup mode without saving changes.
+As the ABORT button, it exits the setup mode without saving changes.